Jazz beat Bulls for record 21st straight at home - WHIZ News

 Bulls: White returned from a two-game absence (left cervical pain).
 He finished with four points and three assists in 24 minutes. … Chicago allowed zero fast-break points in the first half.

-Jazz: Clarkson has made at least one 3-pointer in 74 straight games after hitting three against the Bulls. … Utah shot 24 of 26 from the free throw line.
+Jazz: Clarkson has made at least one 3-pointer in 74 straight games after hitting three against the Bulls. … Utah went 26 of 27 at the free throw line.

 UP NEXT